Green-2/BloomFilterClassProject/README.md

 As soon as the filter's list length exceeds 10 000, the time it takes to add an element explodes and goes to the hundreds of thousands of nanoseconds.
 This is because to access the 80th element of the data structure, you *have to* iterate over all 79 precedent bits.
-That takes time and processing power, which reverberate on the overall time the method takes to add an object to the filter.
+That takes time and processing power, which reverberates on the overall time the method takes to add an object to the filter.

 Array and ArrayList, however, manage to add elements within 40 nanoseconds, although array has a little advantage over ArrayList.
 I presume this advantage comes from the fact that array is a primitive type, and hence better optimpized.

 Concerning the isPresent functionality, the results are not that different.
-Whilst LinkedList explodes the same way from 10 000 length, array and ArrayList execute the method in repsectively ~4.5 and ~5.5 nanoseconds, regardless of filter size — for the same reasons stated for the add functionality.
+Whilst LinkedList explodes the same way from 10 000 length, array and ArrayList execute the method in respectively ~4.5 and ~5.5 nanoseconds, regardless of filter size — for the same reasons stated for the add functionality.

 How can we interpret the false positive rates results?